Finesse/Wired/README.md

 $orm->save($post);
 ```

 It works only for `BelongsTo` relations.
-There is one more method for detaching a parent model:
+There is a method for detaching a parent model:

 ```php
 $post->dissociate('author');